 When Lauren begins dating Chris you really see her start to blossom.
 In the first episode she can barely speak in his presence.
 By the end, she’s confident enough to share her interest in Greek Mythology and see him as an equal rather than an idealization.
 But then there’s a great scene when her mother finds out they’re going out, and Lauren slinks into a corner, looking down at her feet again.
 With those small but horrifying gestures of submission, you know she’s still got some growing to do.
 Out of all the leads, Lauren’s plot lines are all related and built towards this arc of winning Chris and beginning to stand up to her mom rather than the haphazard misadventures that just sort fizzle out in the last episode which plague the other girls’ screen time.
 She’s the only one who’s grown as a character since the first episode, where the others languish in the all-important status quo.

 And, once again, I think Katija Pevec was a talented young actress and it’s a genuine shame this was her only really big gig.
 I think it was the one-two punch of debuting in a critically panned film (Your’s, Mine and Ours) plus a one-season show that doomed her career before it began.
-But she did an awesome job her playing a likable and well-rounded character here.
+But she did an awesome job playing a likable and well-rounded character here.
 Similar to Clarissa Explains It All, the program as a whole is pretty corny and in a few places, even cringe-inducing.
 But what makes it special to me is the cool, relatable character at the heart of it.
-When I watched Clarissa again as an adult, I was amazed at how similar to her I’d become, with the crazy outfits, free spiritedness, and offbeat references.
-When I watched JFK again, I was reminded how shy, constrained and uncomfortable I used to be as a teen (and still am now sometimes).
-Nick shows weren’t exactly high art, but they had a tendency to make you really care about some of the characters in them.
+When I watched Clarissa again as an adult, I was amazed at how similar to her I’d become, with the crazy outfits, free-spirited persona, and offbeat references.
+When I watched JFK again, I was reminded how shy, constrained and uncomfortable I used to be as a teen.
+They’re like the two halves of my personality.